 What If I Haven’t Worked As A CNA in 2 Years, How Do I Get Recertified?

-If you have not completed any work as a CNA in the past 2 years, renewing your license may be a bit more difficult.
+If you have not completed any work as a CNA in the past 2 years, getting recertified as a CNA will take extra steps.
 This situation will be handled differently depending on where you live.
 Each state will have different requirements for a CNA to get recertified.

-Some states will ask that you complete your certification exam again.
+Some states will ask that you complete your certification CNA exam again.
 In addition to studying and passing the exam, you will also be responsible for paying the fees for the state exam.

 Unfortunately, other states will require you to completely restart your CNA training.
-This means that you will have to complete up to 100 hours or more of hands-on clinical training and classroom instruction.
+This means that you will have to complete up to 120 hours or more of hands-on clinical training and classroom instruction.
 You will also have to pass the certification exam again.
 This entire process is not only time-consuming, but it is also expensive as you will have to enroll in a CNA program.
 It is crucial that you work the required amount of hours every 2 years to make your recertification simple and avoid having to start your CNA training from the beginning.